zrmacc/MCC/README.md

 The example data also include:

 * `covar`, a standard normal covariate that decreases the event rate.
-* `strat`, a two-level stratification factor that increases the event rate.
+* `strat`, a binary stratification factor that increases the event rate.
 * `true_event_rate`, the patient-specific recurrent event rate.
+* `frailty`,the patient-specific frailty drawn from a gamma distribution with mean 1 and the specified variance.
+* `true_death_rate`, the patient-specific death rate, equal to the overall death rate times the frailty.

 ### AUCs